jason-beh/self-adaptation-microservices/Readme.md

 desiredReplicas = ceil[currentReplicas * ( currentMetricValue / desiredMetricValue )]
 ```

-This repository complements the paper that can be found at `Paper` folder.
+This repository complements the paper that can be found at `/paper` folder.

 The full installation steps can be found at [Installation Steps](#installation)